manwar/python-guide/unit-testing.md

 If we want test fixture to be used before each unit test then it is a big job to change each unit test.

-There is shortcut to that issue like below
+There is shortcut to that issue like below:

     @pytest.fixture(autouse=True)
     def setup():